 'Kingfisher on Reed (Perched bronze Blue life size statue/statuette)' by Sophie-Louise White

-Description: Bronze Perched Poised Hunting and Watching, Fishing Blue Life Size Kingfisher Sculptures or statues for Outside in the Garden or outdoors by the Pool or Pond, Or Inside Indoors as an Interior Statuette/ornament/sculpture/statue for the House or Office, For Sale by that Perceptive and Intuitive Sculptor Sophie Louise White.
+Description: Bronze Perched Poised Hunting and Watching, Fishing Blue Life Size Kingfisher Sculptures or statues for Outside in the Garden or outdoors by the Pool or Pond, Or Inside Indoors as an Interior Statuette/ornament/sculpture/statue for the House or Office, For Sale by Sculptor Sophie Louise White.

 Size: 49 x 28 x 16 cm (height x width x depth) It is a lifesize sculpture